ncherro/unleash-poc/README.md

 This project is a POC around using unleash in a local docker environment.
 After going through these steps, you will have:

-- Unleash (including its postgres database), running at http://localhost:4242
+- Unleash (including its postgres database), [authenticated via Google](https://unleash.github.io/docs/securing_unleash), running at http://lvh.me:4242
-- an Express API running at http://localhost:3001
+- an Express API running at http://lvh.me:3001
-- a React app running at http://localhost:3000 (proxying to the API)
+- a React app running at http://lvh.me:3000 (proxying to the API)

 Read more about unleash here - https://unleash.github.io/
 Read more about the node client here - https://github.com/Unleash/unleash-client-node